micropython/micropython/docs/library/bluetooth.rst

 to by a remote central device.
 Additionally, a peripheral can "notify" a characteristic to a connected central via a connection handle.

+Characteristics and descriptors have a default maximum size of 20 bytes.
+Anything written to them by a central will be truncated to this length.
+However, any local write will increase the maximum size, so if you want to allow larger writes from a central to a given characteristic, use :meth:`gatts_write<BLE.gatts_write>` after registration. e.g.
+``gatts_write(char_handle, bytes(100))``.

 .. method:: BLE.gatts_register_services(services_definition)

     Configures the peripheral with the specified services, replacing any